 Processing

-Ensure where there is product transformation as a result of processing steps, the Grown in Britain status and, if relevant claim, is identifiable at each stage of processing.
+Ensure where there is product transformation as a result of processing steps, the Grown in Britain status and, if relevant the GiB claim, is identifiable at each stage of processing.
 This is particularly relevant for sites making both woodfuel and other chain of custody claims such as GiB-FP and GiB-S on the same site.

 Where product transformation is outsourced to other parties, the procedures outlined in 2.7 (below) must be followed to ensure the Grown in Britain status is identifiable at each stage of processing.